jkltech/apertain-sdk-ios/README.md

 ### 3. A(P)ertain App Feedback Prompt

-Default Title: Give Your Valuable Feedback
+Default Title: Give Your Valuable Feedback.

 Default Message: What can we do to ensure that you love our app?
 We appreciate your constructive feedback.

-Title and Message passing empty
+If Title and Message are passed empty in the API Call, the Default Title and Defaule Message would be used.

 	InAppController *obj = [[InAppController alloc] init];
     [obj showFeedbackAlertWithViewDelegate:self title:@"Feedback Prompt Title here (Optional)" message:@"Please provide your valuable feedback??"];

 or

 	[obj showFeedbackAlertWithViewDelegate:self title:@"" message:@""];